HarmJ0y/cortana/user_hunter/README.txt

 database for notes output by the user_hunter.rb module.

-The included user_hunter.rb module needs to be loaded into the teamserver's metasploit installation for proper use.
+The included user_hunter.rb module needs to be loaded into the teamserver's metasploit installation under ./metasploit-framework/modules/post/windows/gather/ for proper use.

 Right clicking a Meterpreter session exposes a contextual menu to launch the module.